 frosted with a delicious cream cheese frosting. more

-chocolate cake is like making your own chocolate bar.
-Besides its
+This cake is like making your own chocolate bar.
+Besides

-involved and it contains only four ingredients; chocolate, butter, nuts,
+involved and it contains just four ingredients; chocolate, butter, nuts,

 and digestive biscuits. more

 takes a thin sheet of a soft and tender sponge cake, spreads it

 with a layer of raspberry whipped cream, and then it's rolled up.